drafter-edu/drafter/docsrc/students/deployment.rst

 * What your web application does
 * Your name and UD email address
 * If you got significant help from a website besides the official Drafter documentation, include links along with explanations of how the site helped you.
 If someone helped you, this is also a nice place to mention them to thank them for their help.
 Make sure you provide direct URLs where ever you can.
 * The planning document that you created, provided as a file (see :ref:`planning_document` above).
 At the minimum, you need to link to the file by replacing the text in parentheses with the filename of your planning document (e.g., ``WebsiteDesign.pdf``).
 If your planning document is an image, you can also embed it directly in the readme by following one of the guides linked below.
+Note that you should not put `docs/` in front of the file URL, even though the file is in the `docs` folder; when we deploy your site, we'll fix the URL for you.
 * The URL (address) of the publicly-accessible video (see :ref:`video` above) that you uploaded, replacing the existing text inside of the angle brackets (``<https://my.video.com/>``) with the URL of your video.

 .. image:: images/deployment_github_editme.png